n-sweep/galvanize_capstone_1/README.md

 Being a trading card game, a big part of *MTG* is collectability and, naturally, a big part of collectability is the scarcity or rarity of a collectible item. *Magic* cards are printed with a predetermined rarity set by Wizards of the Coast.
 This is somewhat an indication of how 'powerful' or how effective a card would be in a competitive setting.
 More concretely, it's an indication of how many of that card was manufactured, as fewer copies of a rare card are printed than those of a common card.

 **So, rare cards should be better cards.
-Does more rare cards in your deck really translate to wins?**
+Does a higher ratio of rare cards in your deck really translate to wins?**
 <br/><br/>

----

-## **Data & Analysis**
+# **Data & Analysis**

 Using a combination of the Requests, Selenium and BeautifulSoup Python libraries, I scraped the top performing decks from tournament results at [mtgtop8.com](https://www.mtgtop8.com) and individual card stats from [magicthegathering.oi](https://magicthegathering.io)'s convenient API, storing the data with MongoDB

 ![Ratio of Rare Cards in Winning Decks](images/1st_vs_all.png)

 Visually, the 1st place decks tend to have a few more rare cards, but the difference was not statistically significant.
-After testing each group against one another using a Welch's T-test, I found that the p-values for each test were more than double the established alpha of 0.05, even before applying the Bonferroni correction.
+After testing each group against one another using a Welch's T-test, I found that the p-values for each test were more than double the established alpha of 0.05, even before applying the Bonferroni correction, leaving us to fail to reject the null hypothesis that
 <br/><br/>

+# Conclusions & Next Steps

+While card choices and deck construction are important, it's players that ultimately win games.
+For this project, results considered were taken from Worlds tournaments between 1994 and 2019 - the highest level of competition in the game.
+At this level, everyone has access to the good cards they need and it's game choices that decide matches.
+Given this, it's not surprising to find that ratios of rare cards don't have a connection to games won.

+I would be interesting to consider in the future lower level games, which are also much more common than the annual Worlds event.
+Players at this level are less experienced and may have less access to more effective cards, leading to decks with more of them winning more often.
+<br/><br/>

+## Technologies Used to Complete this Project
 ![Tech Stack](images/stack.png)